Dylaris/zst/README.md

 `zd.h` is the full version, containing all the functions and features.

-On the other hand, `zd2.h` includes only the most commonly used functions, making it lighter and more suitable for projects with simpler requirements.
+On the other hand, `zdr.h` includes only the most commonly used functions, making it lighter and more suitable for projects with simpler requirements.

 ## Usage